blepsch57/PiInTheSky/README.md

-# PiInTheSky
+# Pi in the Sky Plan
-Github repository for the Pi In The Sky Engineering 4 project
+## Ben Lepsch and Jonah Newman